Table of Contents

 Reasons for Changing Your Supplement Insurance

-You might want to change your Medicare supplement insurance, which is also known as Medigap coverage, for a variety of reasons:
+You might want to change your Medicare supplement insurance, also known as Medigap coverage, for a variety of reasons:

-You're paying for more than you need: If you're paying for coverage that you don't use (and don't anticipate using), it may make sense to switch to a less costly policy.
+Paying for more than needed: If you're paying for coverage that you don't use, it may make sense to switch to a less costly policy.

-Your existing coverage falls short: You may find that care is not covered to the extent you'd like.
-If that's the case, an upgrade may be in order.
+Existing coverage falls short: If a certain care is not covered to your likings, an upgrade may be in order.

 If You Already Have Medicare Supplement Insurance

 If you're already covered by a Medigap policy, you can apply for a different policy at any time.
 There's no required waiting period, and you don't have to wait until open enrollment to apply for new coverage.
-However, there's no guarantee that you'll get the results you want.
+There's no guarantee that you'll get the results you want.